AToMPM/atompm/doc/_build/html/_sources/modelling_transformation.txt

 #. **EndFail**: The end of the schedule (indicating failure).
 Can occur more than once, but the schedule ends when one of them is reached.
 #. **Sequence**: Executes the referenced transformation until it fails.
 #. **BRule**: Allows for other steps to be nested.
 Executes (non-deterministically) one of the succeeding child steps.
+#. **CRule**: Nested transformation.
+The referenced transformation schedule is executed once.
 #. **BSRule**: Executes (non-deterministically) one of the succeeding child steps until none of them succeeds.
 #.
 Unused.
 #.
 Unused.